ibm-cloud-docs/CDN/how-to.md

         ![Cache key options](images/cache-key-options.png)

-**NOTE**: The Protocol and Port options shown by the UI will match what was selected when you ordered the CDN.
+The Protocol and Port options shown by the UI will match what was selected when you ordered the CDN.
 For example, if **HTTP port** was selected as part of ordering a CDN, only the **HTTP port** option is shown as part of Add Origin.
+{: note}

 **Step 5:**

 Select the **Add** button to add your Origin Path.

-  **Note**: When you provide file extensions for an Object Storage origin path, the TTL setting with the same URL as the origin path is scoped to include all files that have those specified file extensions.
+When you provide file extensions for an Object Storage origin path, the TTL setting with the same URL as the origin path is scoped to include all files that have those specified file extensions.
 For example, if you create an origin path of `/example` and you specify file extensions of "jpg png gif", the TTL value of the TTL path `/example` will have a scope that includes all JPG/PNG/GIF files under the `/example` directory and its sub-directories.
+{: note}

 **Step 6:**